 Sport shoes, worn for actually playing sports, continued to have their place in footwear history.
 The styles didn’t change drastically from the turn of the century.
 The high top Converse shoes remained popular among basketball wearers– this time with a crepe sole, ventilating eyelets, and a rubber cap toe.
 Black and white canvas high tops were still the best choice for athletes while low tops in white, brown or blue were worn year round for the ultimate in sporty casualness.

 There are quite a few more, less common, styles of shoes for both dress and casual wear to look at.
 Read this article for more information.

 The sportiest hat was the cap.
-It was casual, light, and simple.
-Popular on collage campuses as well as with mature men.
-Caps came in the classic slightly floppy shape or the more oval shape with stiff brim.
+It was casual, light and simple.
+Popular on collage campuses as well as with mature men, caps came in the classic slightly floppy shape or the more oval shape with stiff brim.
 All textures were made into caps such as nubby tweed for winter, wool plaid for fall, smooth silk for spring, and breathable cotton for summer.
-Some even has contrasting trim on the edges and brim.
+Some even had contrasting trim on the edges and brim.

 Read more detail about men’s 1950s hats style here.
 Shop for men’s hats as well.

 Top row: Three looks from Collectif menswear 1950s and 1960s clothing line of shirts, jeans and jackets.